Time Investment: 10 Minutes

 So, how do you take advantage of that oversight by Facebook’s lawyers?
 Well, for starters, when you add your photos and videos to Facebook, always post them as you want them to appear first.
 Then, after they’ve been uploaded and posted, go back and edit the captions or add a comment to each that is essentially a modification to the contract you have with Facebook.
 In that caption or comment, make sure to state that it is a notice that you reserve ALL intellectual property rights associated with the photo or video.
 Make sure that you state that you do not authorize the photo or video for any commercial or advertising use and require royalties from any profits that come from use of your content without expressed permission.

 Now, a little disclaimer, taking these steps does not guarantee that you will be completely protected against Facebook or other folks on Facebook that might try to take your photos or make money on them.
-The safest thing you can do as it relates to social media to protect your intellectual property is not post it on Facebook or Myspace or any other site that does not expressly grant you royalties for any use of your property.
+The safest thing you can do as it relates to social media to protect your intellectual property is not post it on Facebook, Instagram, or any other site that does not expressly grant you royalties for any use of your property.
 But, if you feel the need to use Facebook to advertise or share photos and videos with friends and loved ones, as I do, then the notice I have described above is a good step to take to give your property maximum protection.

 Well, there you go, photographers!
-It’s a dog eat dog world out there, and the realm of photography is no exception.
+It’s a dog-eat-dog world out there, and the realm of photography is no exception.
 Facebook can be a useful tool to connect with others and network with fellow professionals.
 But you have to be on the lookout, or someone is likely to take advantage of you.
 Pay attention to the terms that might affect your rights to the property that you have worked so hard to create.
 If they are unfavorable, then find ways to protect yourself.
 And always limit your exposure to things that might put your rights at risk.
 Happy Facebooking, everyone!